 Then Jesus sent the multitude and went into the house.
 And His disciples came to Him, saying, “Explain to us the parable of the tares of the field.”
 He answered and said to them: “He who sows the good seed is the Son of Man.
 The field is the world, the good seeds are the sons of the kingdom, but the tares are the sons of the wicked one.
 The enemy who sowed them is the devil, the harvest is the end of the age, and the reapers are the angels.
 Therefore as the tares are gathered and burned in the fire, so it will be at the end of the age.
 The Son of Man will send out His angels, and they will gather out of His kingdom all things that offend, and those who practice lawlessness, and will cast them into the furnace of fire.
 There will be wailing and gnashing of teeth.
 Then the righteous will shine forth as the sun in the kingdom of their Father.
 He who has ears to hear, let him hear!” –Matthew 13:36-43

 In this parable we see that tares and wheat grow side-by-side.
 At the end of the age the productive plants (i.e. good crop/wheat) will be separated from the unproductive plants (i.e. bad crop/tares).
-Consider this question: Do you think that the Son of Man will be interested in wheat plants that were choked out by the thorns around them and never actually produced grain?
+But consider this question: Do you think that the Son of Man will be interested in wheat plants that were effectively choked out by the thorns around them and never actually produced grain?
 If you think He will, then my question would be why?
-What purpose do the stalks of the grain have without yielding actual grain itself?
+What purpose do the stalks of the plant have without yielding actual grain itself?
 The answer is that they serve no purpose at all and will be treated likewise with the tares!
 The plants that do not produce grain will most definitely be thrown into the fire with the tares!
 God fully understands that we go through tribulations, persecutions, and that we are surrounded by evil and temptation all the time, but I hope you realize that you will not have an excuse to not produce grain or you will be thrown into the fire just like the sons and daughters of the wicked one will!

 Consider the ending of the parable of the talents, and how the unprofitable servant, who did not produce for the Lord, but buried his talent, was cast into the outer darkness: